 Flee to Him now by faith while time and opportunity are yours.
 Cast yourself humbly and penitently at His pierced feet and cry unto Him for mercy, for "Whosoever shall call upon the name of the Lord shall be saved" (Romans 10:13).

 Dear friend, the Lord Jesus Christ is now in Heaven, sitting upon a throne of grace and mercy (Hebrews 4:14-16), and graciously and willingly receives repenting sinners (1 Timothy 1:15, Hebrews 7:25).
-He has saved some of the very worst of sinners--thieves, drunkards, fornicators and sex perverts (in this regard, please see 1 Corinthians 6:9-11).
+He has saved some of the very worst of sinners--thieves, drunkards, fornicators and sex perverts (1 Corinthians 6:9-11).
 He can and will save you, and cleanse you from all your sins (1 John 1:7-10), and transform you into a new person (John 3:3, 2 Corinthians 5:17, John 5:24)--one who is loved of God, loves God and loves others (see 1 John 4:7-11)!
 Will you come now by faith to the Crucified One for grace and mercy?
 "Behold, now is the accepted time; behold, now is the day of salvation" (2 Corinthians 6:2).
 "Blessed are all they that put their trust in Him" (Psalm 2:12).